 An official website of the European Union.
 See all European Institutions

-The current section is a part of the "Orient -East-MED" corridor, which is responsible for building the best connection for the border line Romania - Belgrade – Podgorica, with the harbor of Bar on the Adriatic coast as its final destination.
-Investments in this traffic connection are of national, regional and international significance for the Western Balkans, as they will improve the level of service and safety on the roads of the north and south of Montenegro, and all the way to the Serbian border.
+The current section is part of the Corridor "Orient -East-MED" which is creating a seamless route linking the Romanian border– Belgrade – Podgorica and the port of Bar at the Adriatic Coast.
+Investments in this transport link are of national, regional and international significance for the Western Balkans, since they will improve the level of service and road safety on the North – South backbone of Montenegro to the border of Serbia.

-These projects are in line with the EU accession priorities and the SEETO Transport Observatory Strategy - a regional transport organisation established by the EU and the Western Balkan countries in to promote cooperation in the development of transport infrastructure.
+The projects are in line with EU accession priorities and the strategy of the South-east Europe Transport Observatory SEETO - a regional transport organisation established by the EU and the Western Balkan countries to promote cooperation on the development of transport infrastructure.

 For general WBIF information please visit: